-On October 3, 2025, Turkey published the Draft Communique on the Minimum Tax Law, and the Draft GIR, for consultation.
+On December 26, 2025, Turkey published the Communique for the detailed application of the IIR, UTPR and QDMTT in its Official Gazette.
 Whilst Turkey has enacted its Minimum Tax Law, a lot of the detailed application of the GloBE rules was left to a further Regulation.

 This Communique therefore provides for the detailed rules for the implementation of the GloBE rules in Turkey.